-Alan Jacobson, Executive Director
+Alan Jacobson, Chief Executive Officer

 Dr. Jacobson has experience in child welfare, clinical psychology and human services.
 He previously worked as Senior Vice President of Programs at Jewish Family & Children’s Service, Site Director at South Shore Mental Health; Division Director at the Providence Center; and Associate Division Director of Behavioral Health at Riverside Community

 Care.
 He holds a BA in Child Study from Tufts University, a Psy.D. from the University of Hartford and an MBA from the University of Massachusetts, Amherst.

 Dr. Jacobson has also practiced clinically since 2000, providing outpatient therapy to children, adolescents, and adults and consulting to several area hospitals and behavioral health programs.
 He has given a variety of community workshops and presentations on topics related to child development and wellbeing, as well as providing training for teachers and other professionals.
 His hope for Italian Home is to continually help more children in more significant ways through innovation, responsiveness, and ensuring that we are an employer of choice for our excellent staff.

 Patti McKenna joined Italian Home for Children in November, 2016.
 Patti has been fundraising for the past 20 years of her career in many areas including health organizations, hospitals and museums.